 The race took place as part of the second weekend of the Corinthian Yacht Club MidWinter regatta, February 16, 2013.

-Never a smoker, Rob was struck down by lung cancer at the age of 58.
+Rob was struck down by lung cancer at the age of 58.
 We've learned that this is a shockingly prevalent disease with less research funding than many less frequent ailments.
 Lung cancer is the #1 cancer killer in the U.S., taking over 160,000 lives every year.